opensourcedesign/opensourcedesign.github.io/code-of-conduct.md

 Most of our community are adults and should know when it's ok to flirt with other adults.
 However, we're also an online community whereby many people don't know each other in real life.
 Many of us come from different cultures.
 What might be seen as lighthearted flirting in one culture, might be extremely offensive to another culture.
 This discomfort causes people to not participate in communities.
 Therefore it's best to not do it.
 Open Source Design is a community about bringing great design to open source software, let's keep it focused on that.

-## Where this pertains
+## Where this CoC is upheld

-This code of conduct pertains to our community platforms (IRC: #opensourcedesign, Github: [@opensourcedesign](https://github.com/opensourcedesign), Twitter: [@opensrcdesign](https://twitter.com/opensrcdesign)) but this also pertains to your personal public communications.
+This code of conduct especially pertains to our community platforms (IRC: [#opensourcedesign](http://chat.opensourcedesign.net), GitHub: [@opensourcedesign](https://github.com/opensourcedesign), Twitter: [@opensrcdesign](https://twitter.com/opensrcdesign)), Facebook: [@opensrcdesign](https://www.facebook.com/opensrcdesign/) but this also pertains to your personal public communications and views.

-Being a respectful contributor to Open Source Design by day and ragging (or even mild) neo-nazi by night is still grounds for expulsion.
+Being a respectful contributor to Open Source Design by day and a ragging (or even mild) neo-nazi by night is still grounds for expulsion.
 Some people see this as impinging on personal freedoms, we disagree, sorry.

 ## Consequences for violations